 1 Biological material

-This study used fishes that were collected during Ifremer’s EVHOE (EValuation Halieutique de l’Ouest Européen) research cruises, surveying the Bay of Biscay every fall onboard the R/V Thalassa.
-Several hauls are performed each night, so the whole campain surveys several stations.
+Fish were collected during Ifremer’s EVHOE (EValuation Halieutique de l’Ouest Européen) research cruises, surveying the Bay of Biscay every fall onboard the R/V Thalassa.
+Several hauls are regularly performed at night to investigate pelagic deep fauna.
 Each station is precisely defined with its GPS coordinates and located above canyons, at the the edge of continental shelf.
-If they are considered to be “biodiversity hotspot”, canyons communities are yet relatively unknown, because of the logistic and material difficulties that their exploration implies (Gillet 2013).
-To sample bathypelagic fishes, pelagic trawling is performed during night, between 700 and 2000 meters, because those fishes perform diel vertical migrations and tends to come closer to the surface at nighttime.
+Although they are considered to be “biodiversity hotspot”, canyons communities are yet relatively unknown in meso and bathypelagic layers, because of the logistic and material difficulties that their exploration implies (Gillet 2013).
+Pelagic trawling is performed during night, between 700 and 2000 meters, because those fishes perform diel vertical migrations and tends to come closer to the surface at nighttime.
 To this end, 25 meters-wide opening trawl is used, with as mesh size decreasing from 76mm to 48mm at the end of the trawl, at a toing speed of 4 knots for about an hour.
-Once the trawl is pulled back onboard, fishes are sorted, identified, up to species when possible, and frozen, and then stock into sample banks when the campain is over.
+Once the trawl is pulled back onboard, fishes are sorted, identified, up to species and frozen a t-20°C. For this study

-For this study, only abundant-enough species that can thus be considered as common in Biscay Bay deep seas, are treated, leading to a total of 9.
-All teleost, 4 of them belong to the Microphidae (lanternfish) family, which is the most abundant and widely spread family across all oceans (de Busserolles et al. 2014) and could represent up to 65% of the pelagic deep-sea biomass (Poulsen et al. 2013): Lampanyctus crocodilus, Myctophum punctatum, Notoscopelus kroeyeri & Ceratoscopelus maderensis.
-The second most represented family is the Platytrocidae,

-with 2 species: Searsia koefoedi & Normichthys operosus.
+Eleven of the most abundant species in the Bay of Biscay have been selected for this study.
+All teleost, 4 of them belong to the Myctophid family (lanternfish), which is the most abundant and widely spread family across all oceans (de Busserolles et al. 2014) and could represent up to 65% of the pelagic deep-sea biomass (Poulsen et al. 2013): Lampanyctus crocodilus, Myctophum punctatum, Notoscopelus kroeyeri and Ceratoscopelus maderensis.
+The second most represented family is the Platytrocidae with 2 species: Searsia koefoedi & Normichthys operosus.
 This family seems to be found in all oceans but not in Mediterranean Sea (Orrell & Hartel 2016).
-Finally, 3 families are represented by one species each: Xenodermichthys copei (Alepocephalidae); Arctozenus risso (Paralepididae) & Argyropelecus olfersii (Sternoptychida), which are common species, found in every ocean (Carvalho & Almeida 1988; Froese & Pauly 2019).
+Finally, 3 families are represented by one species each: Xenodermichthys copei (Alepocephalidae); Arctozenus risso (Paralepididae) and Argyropelecus olfersii (Sternoptychidae), which are common species, found in every ocean (Carvalho & Almeida 1988; Froese & Pauly 2019).

 2 Functional traits

 In lab, fish were thaw and 24 morphological measurements were taken on individuals, using an electronic caliper with a precision up to 0.01mm.
-Part of these measurements had previously been taken by students from La Rochelle Université during pratictal class.
+Part of these measurements had previously been taken by students from La Rochelle University during pratictal class.
 For the sake of

 Figure 1: Phylogenic tree of studied species, using R rotl package (OpenTreeOfLife et al. 2019) .

-statistical robustness and representativiy, at least 20 individuals were measured for each species.
-To this end, additional measurements were performed during this study leading to the individual number in Table 1.
+statistical robustness and representativtiy, at least 20 individuals were measured for each species (Table 1).

 Table 1: Species individual count and abundance